 The Dirty Little Secret About Online Real Estate License Training Programs

-In todays world, you would think these courses would include some videos, graphics, animations, or something to help us retain the information better.
+In today’s world, you would think these courses would include some videos, graphics, animations, or something to help us retain the information better.
 Instead, they basically throw a textbook at you and say “good luck!”

-Real Estate Express Pricing Packages
+Real Estate Express Pricing Packages In 2019

-In the state of California, the prices range from $99 to $389, which I actually think is quite reasonable for the amount of material that is presented.
-Real Estate Express is also one of the only (if not THE only) schools to offer tuition assistance with installment payment plans, so if you’re on a budget, this could be a great option.
+In the state of California, the prices currently range from $119 to $489, but these prices do change frequently.
+Real Estate Express is also one of the only schools to offer tuition assistance with installment payment plans, so if you’re on a budget, this could be a great option.

-Which plan is best?
-While any of the plans will enable you to complete your training requirements, I suggest the “competitive edge” plan as this will give you access to 40 hours of live Q&A sessions with expert instructors.
+Which Real Estate Express package is best?
+While any of the plans will enable you to complete your training requirements, I suggest the “Exam Preparation Plus” plan as this will give you access to 40 hours of live Q&A sessions with expert instructors.
 Studying for your real estate license exam will not be easy and chances are you’ll need some help along the way.
-Personally, I went with the “advanced pro” plan because I also wanted the textbook versions of the course.
+Personally, I went with the “Ultimate Learning” plan because I also wanted the textbook versions of the course.
 Call me old fashioned, but sometimes I like studying from a good ol’ book where I can highlight and write notes.
 In the end, it’s really up to you as they will all get the job done.

-Signing Up For Real Estate Express
+The Real Estate Express Signup Process

 The signup process for Real Estate Express is super easy and takes maybe 2 minutes.
 There aren’t any forms to be mailed, papers to sign, or anything like that.
 Just put in your basic info, agree to their terms and conditions, hand over your money, and you’re done.
 I almost expected some bureaucratic process with forms and contracts, but it was pretty simple.
 They only accept credit cards so if you like using PayPal or Apple Pay you’ll be out of luck.

 The day after I signed up, I got an email from my assigned instructor introducing himself.
 He gave me the low down on what he’s there for, how I can reach him, when I could expect him to respond after I send an email, etc. I was also able to log in and start taking the course immediately.
 Here is the actual email I received from my instructor (redacted contact info):

-What Is Real Estate Express Like?
+What Is The Course Content At Real Estate Express Like?

 If you’ve read this entire Real Estate Express review so far, none of this should come as a surprise and it’s about what you would expect.
 This really is a “no frills” type of course.
 There’s only one place to start and that’s “chapter 1” as you might guess.
 The rest of the course is blocked off until you finish the preceding sections.